phibal12/QFLCS/README.md

 |:--:|
 |*QDF Game Scores on Wins and Losses of the User/Gamer based on the Input Samples by the QFLCS*|

 * Graphical Abstract files can be accessed from <code></code/root></code>.

+# QFLCS Project Summary
 The following figure is a downloadable High-Res Graphical Abstract of the published QFLCS article in Software Impacts, Elsevier BV, at: https://www.sciencedirect.com/science/article/pii/S2665963824000915

 |<kbd> ![QFLCS Graphical Abstract (SIMPAC journal)](./root/SIMPAC_GAbstract.jpg) </kbd>|
 |:--:|